Samuel-K95/Samuel-K95/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I'm currently working on Generative AI, Java programming language and Databases.
+- 🔭 I'm currently working on Problem Solving and Web Development
 - 👯 looking to collaborate on opensource projects related to software delvelopment.
 - 💬 Ask me about Problem Solving and **Python**
 - 📫 How to reach me: You can reach me on Telegram ↗ [@Samuel](https://t.me/sami_g95)